16 April 2024

 After the course, you will be able to prepare written meeting request, draft questions, assemble background packages, and document interactions with the FDA.

-• Robert Babilon, External Lecturer, Department of Pharmacy, University of Copenhagen and President, Prosoft Clinical
+• Steven B. Johnson, External Lecturer, Department of Pharmacy, University of Copenhagen and Head of Global Regulatory Affairs, UCB, USA

 Course details